willhunt914/Pi-inthe-sky/README.md

 Week 12 (mar 18 - 22): Build final product

 Week 13 (mar 25 - 28): Final preparations for first launch

+### Iterations

+If we have extra time, we will work on improving the slingshot and/or projectile to make it launch further and faster.